kg583/5MAT/5MAT/README.md

 No discussion of Lisps is complete without the Schemes, but the story here is even shorter.
 A much barer form of `format`, one without looping or conditionals, is specified by SRFI 28 and SRFI 48, and just about every Scheme limits itself to one of those specs.
 There are two honorable mentions, though.

-1. GNU Guile: The near entirety of `format` (and even some bells and whistles from SRFI 48) is implemented, but alas, it falls short in the `~^` category like it lispy brethren.
+1. GNU Guile: The near entirety of `format` (and even some bells and whistles from SRFI 48) is implemented, but alas, it falls short in the `~^` category like its lispy brethren.
 2. ChezScheme: Despite claims to choose to conform to the HyperSpec, `~^` doesn't accept three parameters at all, and also behaves as if it is always in a `~:{~}` block for some reason.

 ChezScheme actually presents an entertaining nearly-viable backend for 5MAT.
 Since we can successfully implement [Rule 110](https://en.wikipedia.org/wiki/Rule_110) without needing to break out of loops, we maintain Turing-completeness, though I don't think *anybody* is deranged enough to start building the nMAT stack off of *that*.